 - 2 15 oz cans diced tomatoes including juices

-- 15 oz can kidney beans, drained and rinsed
+- 15 oz can no added salt kidney beans, drained and rinsed

-- 15 oz can chick peas, drained and rinsed
+- 15 oz can no added salt chickpeas, drained and rinsed

 - 2 Tbsp chili powder